jschoeley/ced18-tidyr/docs/02-data_wrangling.md

     * the year `year`

 Problem is, *none* of these variables are explicitly given in our data frame.
 Of course the data is all there, just not in a format we can use (with ggplot).
 So the question is how to reshape the data into a form where all the variables of interest are separate columns in the data frame.

-To reshape we are going to use the libraries [dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) and [tidyr](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).
-Both are loaded when you load `library(tidyverse)`.

 The easiest variable to make explicit is the year.
 It is given as rownames of the data frame.
 We take the rownames, convert them from character to integer type, and add them as the variable `year` to the data frame.
 We use the `tidyverse` function `mutate()` to add a new variable to a data frame.